East Texas braces for winter storm

 According to Patricia Sanchez, a meteorologist with the National Weather Service in Fort Worth, the next few days are going to be a “roller coaster in winter weather.”

 A Winter Storm Warning was issued Thursday, Feb.
-11 for Anderson County.
-Sanchez said temperatures would be in the lower 30s and upper 20s, with light rain and pockets of freezing rain.
-Forecasters expect icy highway conditions to worsen overnight with ice on roads, bridges and overpasses.
-Early morning drivers should take it slow.
+11 for Anderson County, with temperatures dropping to the lower 30s and upper 20s, light rain and pockets of freezing rain.

-Temperatures will drop by to freezing on Saturday as another system begins to move through the area.
+Sanchez expects temperatures ti drop back to freezing on Saturday as another system begins to move through the area.

 Sanchez said the current weather models show a potential two and four inches of snow between Sunday, Feb.
 14 and Monday, Feb.
 15 Anderson County.